WestfW/SAMD10-experiments/README.md

 ### Notes on Clock Initialization
 My clock function has inputs of F_CPU (desired clock rate), the External Clock rate, and the desied intermediate freq (32kHz) instead of clock sources and divisors.

-SAMD10 Xplained Mini routes an 8MHz clock from the debug circuitry to the D10 Xin pin; I use this as the refence.
+SAMD10 Xplained Mini routes an 8MHz clock from the debug circuitry to the D10 Xin pin; I use this as the reference.

 We can derive a faster clock from that pin using either the DFLL or the DPLL.
 The DFLL only supports an output of 48MHz, while the DPLL supports an output between 48 and 96MHz, further divided by 2 (to meet the CPU max frequency specs) (or more.)
 This means that the DPLL is much more flexible; essentially capable of producing any interesting frequency.